 Forgiving Doesn’t Mean Forgetting, It Just Means Letting Go

-All around the nation, we have parents that aren’t speaking to their kids, sisters disowning each other, brothers engaging in screaming matches at family dinners.
+All around the nation, we have parents that aren’t speaking to their kids, sisters disowning each other, and brothers engaging in screaming matches at family dinners.
 We’re all disappointed in someone and disappointing to another.

 I’m not going to get into politics.
 Regardless of which side of the divide you find yourself on, chances are you’re mad at someone right now.
 In the midst of all this turmoil taking place in the country, there’s a lot of talk about how we need to heal, forgive, and move on together.